Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Background and Related Work

+A recent review~\cite[Table~1]{keith2020review} summarizes common practices across a diverse range of studies.
+Almost every method used in practice consists of two parts: a \textbf{propensity score model}, which uses some text representation to estimate propensity scores, and an \textbf{ATE estimator.} Since such propensity-score based methods are by far the most widely used, in this work, we focus on these methods.
+While we do not evaluate non-propensity score methods such as doubly-robust methods~\cite{kang2007demystifying}, TMLE~\cite{schuler2017tmle}, and matching on values other than propensity scores \cite{roberts2018adjusting, mozer2020matching}, our framework's structure enables evaluation of \textit{any} $ATE$ estimation method that produces an $ATE$ estimate given observed treatment assignments, outcomes, and text covariates.
+We believe disentangling the challenges of widely-used methods is a key contribution before moving to more complex and less common methods.
+Evaluating these other methods is an important area of future work.

-\xhdr{\new{Adjusting for Confounding with Text}} \new{A recent ACL review~\cite[Table~1]{keith2020review} summarizes common practices across a diverse range of studies.} Models and text representations used in these applications do not yet leverage recent breakthroughs in NLP, and generally fall into three groups: those using uni- and bi-gram representations \cite{dechoudhury2016mental_chi, johansson2016learning, olteanu2017distilling}, those using LDA or topic modeling \cite{falavarjani2017estimating, roberts2018adjusting, sridhar2018estimating}, and those using neural word embeddings such as GLoVe \cite{pham2017deep} and BERT \cite{veitch2019embeddings}.
-Three classes of estimators are commonly used to compute the $ATE$ from text data: \textbf{inverse probability of treatment weighting} (IPTW), propensity score \textbf{stratification}, and \textbf{matching}, either using propensity scores or some other distance metric.
+Text representations used in propensity score models generally do not yet leverage recent breakthroughs in NLP, and roughly fall into three groups: those using uni- and bi-gram representations \cite{dechoudhury2016mental_chi, johansson2016learning, olteanu2017distilling}, those using LDA or topic modeling \cite{falavarjani2017estimating, roberts2018adjusting, sridhar2018estimating}, and those using neural word embeddings such as GLoVe \cite{pham2017deep}, fastText \cite{joulin-etal-2017-bag, chen2020causal}, or BERT \cite{veitch2019embeddings}, \cite{pryzant2018deconfounded}.
+Three classes of estimators are commonly used to compute the $ATE$: \textbf{inverse probability of treatment weighting} (IPTW), propensity score \textbf{stratification}, and \textbf{matching}, either using propensity scores or, less frequently, some other distance metric.
+In our evaluation, we separate the propensity score models from the ATE estimators to better understand each component's individual impact.